 These funds are used to account for assets held by the District in a trustee capacity or as an agent for individuals, private organizations, or other governments.
 These assets cannot be used to support the programs of the government.
-Pursuant to the early implementation of GASB Statement 84, the District no longer has any private purpose trust funds or fiduciary funds.
+The District does not report any private purpose trust funds or fiduciary funds.